zrepl/zrepl/README.md

 ## Developer Documentation

+First, use `./lazy.sh devesetup` to install build dependencies and read `docs/installation.rst -> Compiling from Source`.

 ### Overall Architecture

 The application architecture is documented as part of the user docs in the *Implementation* section (`docs/content/impl`).